CoderDojo-Content/Beginner-HTML-CSS/en/making-a-menu.md

 1. Now that you've got a bunch of pages, a homepage, and links to get around, let's move the links to a menu bar at the top of the page, like many websites have.
 2.
 2. Just before the opening &lt;ul&gt; tag, press enter to create a new blank line, then on the new line type the following tag `<nav>`.
+Notice how Trinket automatically adds in the closing tag for you?
+You can delete that for now.
+3. Now, just _after_ the _closing_ &lt;ul&gt; tag, press enter to go onto a new line, and type in the closing tag `</nav>`.
+4. These tags define a **navigation** section.
+Now let's move it to the top of the page.
+5.

    ```
    <nav>